How Law Businesses Can Grow in the Lucrative Chinese Market

 We can frequently achieve 40,000 reads on a niche, specialist article.
 This is infinitely better than 500,000 if they are not your target audience.

 How are you featured?
-On What Platforms?
+On Which Platforms?
 What Read Levels Does Your Content Achieve?

-Major publication sources include Sohu, Tencent, Sina, 168,
+Major publication sources include Baidu, Sohu, Tencent, Sina, 168, or others, all depending on your targets and your services.

 There are a number of key factors to consider: